 AI and machine learning

-5G will facilitate much wider adoption of AI according to James Ewing, regional director UK & Ireland at Digital Workforce.
+5G will facilitate much wider adoption of AI, according to James Ewing, regional director UK and Ireland at Digital Workforce.
 He says that one of the biggest barriers to AI adoption has been limited processing speeds.

-“5G promises to deliver data transfer speeds ten times faster than 4G ever could,” he says.
+“5G promises to deliver data transfer speeds 10 times faster than 4G ever could,” he says.
 “This means that systems using AI applications will be able to receive and process data much faster.”

 In turn this will impact machine learning as systems using AI applications will be able to analyse data much faster, and thus learn from it and make the necessary improvements much faster.